Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

 Module:  Series300Consumer331
 -----------------------------

+Series300Consumer331-GenM-001
+   Alters consumer send genericMsg with connection status on directory stream, should proccess genericMsg from provider.
+Need to run with Series300Provider320-GenM-001 provider qatool.

 Series300Consumer331-SrcReissue-001
 	Alters consumer to create a directory handle with an invalid serviceId.
 	Then this code attempts to send a reissue on the invalid handle.